Clutter is simply anything you don't love or need.

 You may find that answer too vague so when determining what items (and this includes digital items or tasks on your to-do list) ask yourself the following questions:

 Do I love it?

 If the answer to both is no, let it go.
 Some of you will answer "I may need it one day", If so then I would have you answer these questions:

 Would it be difficult to find again?

 If the answer is yes to either of those questions and letting go of the item will cause you to stress, keep it.
 Just be sure to find an out of the way, proper storage area and revisit the item at a later date.

 What about all those gifts that you hold onto out of guilt?
 I am giving you permission to let them go!
 Your loved ones whether they are still alive or have passed on wouldn't want you to be stressed.

-If some gives you a gift that isn't your style or you don't need it. accept it with grace and let it go.
+If someone gives you a gift that isn't your style or you don't need it, accept it with grace and let it go.
 Of course, if someone is repetitively giving you gifts you don't love or need you may want to talk with them about it.
 You can simply say you are trying to minimize.
 If they continue you can take comfort in knowing that you expressed your feelings.
-There will always be people who won't stop giving and usually it is because the joy it brings them.
-You accepting the gift allows them to feel that joy.
+There will always be people who won't stop giving and usually, it is because the joy it brings them.
+Your acceptance of the gift allows them to feel that joy.

 Letting go of clutter allows us to be more productive, peaceful, and prosperous.